Cornish rebellion of 1497: Manoeuvres near London

 King Henry had been preparing for war against Scotland.
-When he learned of the close approach of the West Country rebels to London, and of their strength, he diverted his main army of 8,000 men under Lord Daubeny to meet them, while a defensive force under the Earl of Surrey was sent to the Scottish border.
+When he learned of the close approach of the West Country rebels to London, and of their strength, he diverted his main army of 8,000 men under Lord Daubeny to meet them, while a defensive force under Thomas Howard, 1st Earl of Surrey was sent to the Scottish border.
 Daubeny's army camped on Hounslow Heath on 13 June.
 At the same time, there was general alarm among the citizens of London, many of whom mobilised to defend the city.
 The next day, a detachment of 500 of Daubeny's spearmen clashed with the rebels near Guildford.

 Until then, the rebel army had met virtually no armed opposition, but neither had they gained significant numbers of new recruits since passing through Somerset.
 Now instead of approaching London directly they skirted to the south, since Flamank believed they would gain popular support from Kent, on the far side (south-eastern side) of London.
 Accordingly, after Guildford they moved via Banstead to Blackheath, an area of high ground south-east of the city, which they reached on 16 June.
 No Kentish uprising had materialised, however.
-On the contrary, forces of Kentish men had been mobilised against them under loyalist nobles, the Earl of Kent, Lord Abergavenny, and Lord Cobham.
+On the contrary, forces of Kentish men had been mobilised against them under loyalist nobles, the Earl of Kent, Lord Abergavenny, and John Brooke, Lord Cobham.

 Since the King had now mustered a large army in London, the outlook for the rebels was clearly grim, and there was much dismay and disunity among them that night in their camp on Blackheath.
 An Gof was adamant in preparing for battle.
 But many wanted to give themselves up: the original call to arms had not always been to commit the treason of direct warfare against the King, but to make him change his chief advisors and taxation policies.
 There were thousands of desertions from the insurgency that night.